 The first time you wash your 100% Cotton Flannel Massage Table Sheets, add one-half cup of white vinegar to the load.
 This will help prevent the fibers from pilling and forming on the sheets.
 Also, it helps set the color of the fabric to avoid fading.
-We suggest washing your 100% cotton flannel massage table sheets and face rest covers in cold or warm water.
-Use a gentle cycle which uses less motion and causes less friction.
-Friction causes the pilling.
+Typically, we suggest washing your 100% cotton flannel massage table sheets and face rest covers in cold or warm water.
+However, during the COVID-19 pandemic, it is crucial to wash all linens in hot water for optimal disinfection and safety.
+Use a gentle cycle that uses less motion and causes less friction.
+Friction causes pilling.

 How to Wash and Care for Flannel Massage Table Sheets and Face Rest Covers